oVirt/engine-db-query/README.md

 Welcome to the Engine Database Query tool source repository.

-This repository is hosted on [gerrit.ovirt.org:engine-db-query](https://gerrit.ovirt.org/#/admin/projects/engine-db-query) and a **backup** of it is hosted on [GitHub:engine-db-query](https://github.com/oVirt/engine-db-query)
+This repository is hosted on [GitHub:engine-db-query](https://github.com/oVirt/engine-db-query).

 ## About